 We have been spared, so far, the overwhelming numbers of COVID-19 cases that many of our overseas peers are experiencing.
 However, we are not immune to the psychological impacts of the pandemic – great uncertainty remains which has led to long-term, low level stress and of course worry about when our next outbreak will occur.
 This is ever more real as we begin a week of increased lock down levels again.
 Kia Kaha Auckland.

-Before the pandemic began we were already seeing reports of high rates of burnout amongst SMOs (here are links to the ASMS report and survey)
+Before the pandemic began we were already seeing reports of high rates of burnout amongst SMOs (ASMS survey links below).

-She shared the intense guilt she still feels that she did not spot the signals of how severely ill Richard was, and this was echoed by those in the room.
+https://www.theguardian.com/lifeandstyle/2018/feb/24/went-walk-returned-husband-suicide-depression) in a bid to reduce stigma and stimulate discussion so that we can hopefully be more open in our approach to mental ill health.
+Kate shared the intense guilt she still feels that she did not spot the signals of how severely ill Richard was, and this was echoed by those in the room.
 Dr Jo Coates (HOD Whangarei) asked all in the room to put their hand up if they had NOT been affected by a suicide in their department.
 Not one hand went up.
 Alarming, but not surprising.
-The impact of a suicide is far reaching, but how do you recognise the signals?
+The impact of a suicide is far reaching; how do you recognise the signals?
 How do you offer support to a struggling colleague, especially when their struggles may be well concealed?

 We need to be open in our discussions, to be kind and supportive to those who are struggling, and to remind ourselves that it is okay not to be okay.
 We need to break down the stigma of mental illness and substance use disorder – they are not a moral weakness, nor due to a lack of resilience, but illnesses that need treatment and suppport.
 Burnout is an occupational hazard, not an individual flaw.
 We need to create departments, hospitals and a profession where it is safe to talk about these issues, without judgement.
 I realise it is bigger than anaesthesia, but given our specialty is disproportionately represented in suicide and addiction stats we can’t rely on someone else to do it for us.

 Going back to resilience, this is a valuable skill that can be learned and developed to help us deal with the ups and downs life throws our way.
 Dr Lisa Hone presented at the NZSA forum in Christchurch a few years ago.
 She is a resilience coach and worked with the US army, returning to Christchurch before the earthquakes.
-She thought the quakes were the time to put her training into action, but five years ago she lost her daughter in a car crash, along with her daughter’s best friend and mother.
+She thought the quakes were the time to put her training into action, but five years ago lost her daughter in a car crash, along with her daughter’s best friend and mother.
 Her talk was honest and raw, and there was barely a dry eye in the room.
 Lisa has just ranked in the top 20 Ted X talks for the TED talk she delivered with her key messages on resilience five years down the line.
-Listen to the talk here
+Here’s the link to this talk:

 So, what role does the NZSA have to play in promoting wellbeing and addressing the issues I have raised?
-Over the last few years, we have increased our communications on wellbeing with articles in our magazine and highlighting resources for members to access.
+Over the last few years, the NZSA has increased its communications on wellbeing with more wellbeing articles in our magazine and highlighting articles and resources for members to access.
 We held a mentor course in 2019 and a year before that a forum focused on wellbeing themes.